How to Take CBD [General Dosage Guide]

 You can take CBD gummies or CBD capsules instead of oils.
 Capsules are tasteless, which some people prefer to the raw taste of CBD oil; gummies, on the other hand, are tasty and sweet.
 Both of them have a pre-dosed amount of CBD, removing the hassle of having to calculate your own dosage.

-Note, however, that these take longer to take effect than CBD oils, and therefore they might not be the best option for chronic pain and similar conditions.
+Note, however, that these take longer to take effect than CBD oils, and therefore they might not be the best option for you.

 Final Thoughts on CBD Dosage